American Accounting Association

 The American Accounting Association (AAA) promotes accounting education, research and practice.
 The Association mission is to further the discipline and profession of accounting through education, research and service.

 The organization is the largest association of accountants in academia.
-AAA also focuses on: information systems, artificial intelligence/expert systems, public interest, auditing, taxation (the American Taxation Association is a Section of the AAA), international accounting, teaching, and curriculum.
+AAA also focuses on: information systems, artificial intelligence/expert systems, public interest, auditing, taxation, international accounting, teaching, and curriculum.

-AAA publishes The Accounting Review, Accounting Horizons and Issues in Accounting Education.

 History

-Incorporation papers in the District of Columbia in the name of “The American Association of University Instructors in Accounting” were registered in 1916 as noted in the AAA's 50 year history, American Accounting Association: Its First Fifty Years, 1916–1966.
+Incorporation papers in the District of Columbia in the name of “The American Association of University Instructors in Accounting” were registered in 1916 as noted in the AAA's 50-year history, American Accounting Association: Its First Fifty Years, 1916–1966.
 On occasion of its 75th year The Third-Quarter Century of the American Accounting Association 1966-1991 was published in 1991.